 Don’t be surprised if you can’t see the actual bed bugs themselves, as they are great at hiding and generally become active at night.
 To this point, many people report seeing them in the middle of the night if they turn on the light suddenly and look closely at the floor around the bed.
 Bed bugs do not like noise, light, or movement, and tend to stay hidden during the day.

 What should I do if I notice signs of them?

-Before calling exterminator companies an asking about a bed bug treatment, you may come across advice on trying to capture an actual bed bug in a container or zip lock, then bring it in for someone to examine the type.
+Before calling exterminator companies or asking about a bed bug treatment Toronto provider, you may come across advice on trying to capture an actual bed bug in a container or zip lock, then bring it in for someone to examine the type.
 This is not an easy task, nor realistic.
 This will also not affect the treatment, as most bed bug control applications will cover a wide range of insect parasites.
 You may also read up on some ‘home remedies’ to help kill the eggs, nymphs, and adult bed bugs on contact.
 These may include using hot steam, or a specific bed bug spray.
 In most cases, these home remedies can be effective, but only for anything that can be seen in the moment.

 There might be bed bugs that scatter across the room and disappear into a corner under a baseboard, for example.
 Others might have a nesting area in a clothing drawer near the bed.
 Therefore, just eliminating the visible eggs or bedbugs will just be a short term fix and alleviate the number of bites over the next couple of weeks.

 Unfortunately, you can be assured that there will be a larger problem taking shape behind the scenes, as the remaining scattered bed bugs will continue to mate, lay eggs, and prepare to invade your bed again.